hydronics2/2019-easy-bee-counter/README.md

 This version of the bee counter is all through hole components.
 I really wanted to make an easy to assemble bee counter for folks just starting out.
 I haven't tested this yet but I wanted to get it out early with a few improvemnets.
 The code is pretty simple and I'll post it as soon as I can test it with a few bees flying.

 I've posted two versions.
 One with an [Adafruit Itsy-bitsy](https://www.adafruit.com/product/3727) uController and one with an [Adafruit Feather](https://www.adafruit.com/product/3405) footprint.
-The ItsyBitys features a SAMD21 32bit uController and one with a feather footprint.
-There's a nice esp32 feather as well as a few other options.
+The ItsyBitys features a SAMD21 32bit uController.
+Adafruit has a ton of options for [Feathers](https://www.adafruit.com/feather?gclid=CjwKCAiA__HvBRACEiwAbViuU4KmYZReV6xjxJxF3YukMTgs1Nm24d_llHE2fEjVRg_X098fisb-hBoCh80QAvD_BwE) but I thought that the wifi esp32, esp8266, or LoRA might be great options.

 All The other componets are similar.
 Powered by 5V.